ChibiOS/ChibiOS/readme.txt

   (backported to 2.4.3).
 - FIX: Fixed wrong SPI path in platform_f105_f107.mk (bug 3598151).
 - FIX: Fixed PHY powerdown issues not fixed (bug 3596911).
+- NEW: Relicensed parts of the distribution tree under the Apache 2.0 license in order to make specific parts of the code more accessible to the open source community and adopters.
 - NEW: Added ADC(EQADC), HAL, ICU, PAL, PWM, Serial drivers for SPC5xx platforms, tests to be added on the various sub-families.
 - NEW: Added support for SPC56ELxx, SPC560BCxx, SPC560Pxx, SPC560Mxx and